This accessibility statement applies to the eastdunbarton.gov.uk website.

 See the sections below for more detail on the accessibility of this website.

-We have worked with the Shaw Trust to make our website as accessible as possible, however, some parts of this website are not fully accessible for example:
+We are currently working with The Shaw Trust [opens in a new window] on gaining an updated accreditation and in making our website as accessible as possible, however some parts of this website are not fully accessible.
+For example:

-- some of our documents published prior to 29 May 2020 are not fully accessible to screen reader software
+- some of our documents published prior to 29 May 2020 and some of our Committee and Board Papers are not fully accessible to screen reader software

 Request information in an accessible format